jake-bitton/stock-sim/README.md

 # stock-sim

-Takes in data from several different "joke" indicators (i.e Nancy Pelosi Tracker, Inverse Cramer, Donald Trump's Truth Social posts, etc.) and uses this to "buy" specific indexes, stocks, bonds, etc. and record the potential gains from such purchases.
+Takes in data from several different "joke" indicators (i.e. Nancy Pelosi Tracker, Inverse Cramer, Donald Trump's Truth Social posts, etc.) and uses this to "buy" specific indexes, stocks, bonds, etc. and record the potential gains from such purchases.
 Also tracks more standard investments, the US Dollar, and other indexes as well as stock market data at large and then compares results over a period of 10 trading days to see how each index performs against the "regular" stock market.

 ## Strategy:
 - Pull stock market data from yfinance on top indexes (S&P 500, Dow Jones Industrial Average, VTI, the US Dollar, etc.) and a selection of high-performing stocks.